kaischmitz/dbus-wallboxgeneric/README.md

 - Running as a service
 - connecting to DBus of the Venus OS `com.victronenergy.evcharger.generic_{DeviceInstanceID_from_config}`
 - Paths are added to the DBus with default value 0 - including some settings like name, etc
-- After that a "loop" is started which pulls go-eCharger data every 750ms from the REST-API and updates the values in the DBus
+- After that a "loop" is started which can handle updated values by callback - nothing in there yet
 - After successful DBus connection all data points need to be updated via MQTT

 ## Install & Configuration